 The Master of Arts in Criminal Justice and Behavioral Health is 36 credits and fully online.
-The thirty-six credits are delivered over 2 academic years with two, 3 credit courses required each semester, (Fall, Spring, Summer).
+The thirty-six credits are delivered over two academic years with two, 3-credit courses required each semester, (Fall, Spring, Summer).

 Students will develop a sophisticated understanding of the Criminal Justice system at the local, state, and federal level, and acquire the knowledge and skills to effectively participate, lead and advocate.
 The curriculum moves from the point of arrest through incarceration to re-entry.
 Key topics include law enforcement practices, diversion, defense and prosecution, behavioral health and substance abuse issues in the criminal justice system, pretrial services, the trial process, sentencing and sanctions, corrections and parole.